operator-framework/operator-controller/docs/drafts/developer.md

 **NOTE:** Run `make help` for more information on all potential `make` targets.

-### Rapid iterative development with Tilt
+### Rapid Iterative Development with Tilt

-If you are developing against the combined ecosystem of catalogd + operator-controller you will want to take advantage of `tilt`:
+If you are developing against the combined ecosystem of catalogd + operator-controller, you will want to take advantage of `tilt`:

 [Tilt](https://tilt.dev) is a tool that enables rapid iterative development of containerized workloads.